Bill Ward (musician)

 William Thomas Ward (born 5 May 1948) is an English drummer.
-He was the original drummer for Black Sabbath, co-founding the pioneering heavy metal band in 1968 alongside Ozzy Osbourne, Tony Iommi and Geezer Butler.
-Ward originally left the band after the recording of Heaven and Hell (1980), their first album with vocalist Ronnie James Dio, but has rejoined them intermittently since.
+He is the original drummer of Black Sabbath, co-founding the pioneering heavy metal band in 1969 alongside Ozzy Osbourne, Tony Iommi and Geezer Butler.
 He has released three solo albums, the most recent being Accountable Beasts in 2015.

-Biography

-Early years and Black Sabbath
+Early life and career

-Born in Aston, Birmingham on 5 May 1948, Ward started to play drums as a child, listening to the big bands of the 1940s; his early major influences were Gene Krupa, Buddy Rich and Louie Bellson.
-Later he was influenced by drummers such as Larrie Londin, Bernard Purdie, Joe Morello, Keef Hartley, Hughie Flint, John Bonham, Ringo Starr, Jim Capaldi and Clive Bunker.
-In the mid-1960s Ward sang and played drums in a band called the Rest, before he and guitarist Tony Iommi played together in a band called Mythology, and upon that band's dissolution joined vocalist Ozzy Osbourne and bassist Geezer Butler, who had previously played together in a band called Rare Breed.
+Born in Aston, Birmingham on 5 May 1948, Bill Ward started to play drums as a child, listening to the big bands of the 1940s; his early influences were Gene Krupa, Buddy Rich and Louie Bellson.
+Later he was influenced by drummers such as Larrie Londin, Bernard Purdie, Joe Morello, Keef Hartley, Hughie Flint, John Bonham, Ringo Starr, Jim Capaldi, Clive Bunker, Mitch Mitchell, and John Densmore.
+In the mid-1960s Ward sang and played drums in a band called the Rest, before he and guitarist Tony Iommi played together in a band called Mythology, and upon that band's dissolution joined vocalist Ozzy Osbourne and bassist Geezer Butler, who had previously played together in a band called The Rare Breed.
 The new band called themselves Earth, but were soon renamed Black Sabbath.
 During this time Ward played occasionally with the band Bakerloo.

-Ward's drug and alcohol use increased throughout Black Sabbath's heyday.
-By the late 1970s he was drinking during gigs, something he had never done before.
-He also began experiencing panic attacks.
-Ward has said he cannot remember the recording of the 1980 album Heaven and Hell due to his alcohol abuse.
-According to Black Sabbath bandmate Iommi, Ward disappeared on 21 August 1980, without saying goodbye, other than a telephone call to then-Black Sabbath vocalist Ronnie James Dio informing him "I'm off then, Ron."
-He then briefly played in a band called Max Havoc.
-He sat out one album (1981's Mob Rules) before returning to Black Sabbath for 1983's Born Again album.
-Ward once again left for health reasons before the band toured in support of Born Again.
-He again rejoined Black Sabbath in 1984 to record new material with David Donato but after several demo tapes, he once again left Sabbath.
+Black Sabbath

+Bill Ward is credited as one of the four original and founding members of Black Sabbath, having played on the first eight albums with frontman Ozzy Osbourne, dubbed the "Osbourne-era".
+Ward would leave the band for good in 1983, occasionally making appearances until the final Black Sabbath show in 2025.

+Black Sabbath (1970) and Paranoid (1970)

+After recording a series of demos under the name Earth with then-manager Jim Simpson, the band was renamed Black Sabbath at the suggestion of Geezer Butler, and debuted their first album in February 1970.
+Butler has said that the song "N.I.B." was named after Bill Ward's beard "because it was pointy" and resembled a pen nib.
+Four months later, Black Sabbath recorded their follow-up Paranoid, on which Ward performed the instrumental drum solo "Rat Salad".
+According to Butler, the track resulted from the band having to play eight 3/4-hour spots a night in Europe early in their career.
+"Bill used to fill out a whole 45 minutes doing a drum solo just to get rid of that 45 minutes" he revealed to Classic Albums.
+"I have no idea where the title came from, though."
+In 1971, Butler was on record stating that the title came from a joke about Ward's hair having not been combed.